paul-blankenbaker/dough-calc/README.md

 There are some action links available below the table on the right side.

+### "l" Link

+This action will open a link with the current recipe encoded in the URL.
+This allows a specific recipe to be book marked, copy/pasted or embedded into an HTML document.

 ### "+" Add Row

 Clicking on this action adds a new row to the end of the table.